 Ultra HD Premium is a new standard put together by the UHD Alliance, a cross-industry body composed of the leading film studios, consumer electronics manufacturers, content distributors and technology companies, with Panasonic as one of its board members.
 For a TV to qualify as a “Ultra HD Premium “ TV, it must pass performance metrics related to resolution, dynamic range, and colour gamut, amongst others.
 All products which bear the Ultra HD Premium logo have to pass stringent tests at independent authorized testing centers.

 Panasonic’s DX900 is an Ultra HD Premium certified TV.

 “ULTRA HD PREMIUMTM” logo is trademark of the UHD Alliance, Inc.

-The DX900 Honeycomb-structure local dimming system uses hundreds of individually controllable lighting zones each rigidly separated from its neighbour to counteract the light ‘blooming’ effect around bright objects commonly seen on LCD panels.
-In other words, with the DX900 bright areas stay bright while dark areas stay dark, resulting in just the sort of exceptionally high contrast needed to deliver an industry-leading HDR performance.
+The DX900 Honeycomb-structure panel uses hundreds of individually controllable lighting zones each rigidly separated from its neighbour to counteract the light ‘blooming’ effect around bright objects commonly seen on LCD panels.
+In other words, with DX900 TVs, bright areas stay bright while dark areas stay dark, resulting in just the sort of exceptionally high contrast needed to deliver an industry-leading HDR performance.